Skip to content

 Generating dynamic routes

-If you have route with dynamic parameters, you can edit the build-ssg.config.ts file to generate them.
+If you have route with dynamic parameters, edit the build-ssg.config.ts file to generate to tell Vulk how to generate them:

 ts